Case Studies

 Is Abuse an Acceptable Ground for Divorce?

-Understanding the Legal Definition of "Abuse" in Divorce
+Legal Definition of Abuse in Arkansas Divorce Cases

-• Modification of Existing Orders: If new evidence of abuse arises after a custody order has been established, this can provide grounds for modifying the custody arrangement to better protect the child's safety and welfare.
+If new evidence of abuse arises after a custody order has been established, a modification of custody may be granted to protect the child.

 How Abuse Affects Property Division in Divorce